 Elicitation is possibly the most important job we business analysts do.
 I am surprised that many of us understand only a few facets of elicitation such as requirements gathering and recording.

 Elicitation is much more than requirements gathering and recording.
-A good elicitation activity can significantly reduce effort in changes in requirements and subsequent changes to design, construction and testing activities.
+A good elicitation activity can significantly reduce the effort in changes in requirements and subsequent changes to design, construction, and testing activities.

 Here is an attempt to make our elicitation exercises more effective.